cvc5/cvc5/docs/api/cpp/quickstart.rst

   value for y: 1/6
   value for x - y: 0.0

-We can convert these values to C++ types using standard conversion functions.
+We can convert these values to C++ types.

 .. literalinclude:: ../../../examples/api/cpp/quickstart.cpp
      :language: cpp
-     :lines: 119-121
+     :lines: 117-128

 Another way to independently compute the value of ``x - y`` would be to use the C++ minus operator instead of asking the solver.